joaquinmarti/rwd/readme.md

     rwd.getBreakpoints();

-rwd.getBreakpoints(); will return an array with the media queries defined in the <link> tags.
+rwd.getBreakpoints() will return an array with the media queries defined in the <link> tags or by push method.
 Each media query has "name" and "media" properties.

 ### Media Query callbacks